 I can forgive all the above shortcomings (as well as problems with the insert) and take Tapestry for what it is.
-The gameplay is smooth and, as said, I had plenty of fun with it and the issues are not game-breaking.
-The developer is also working on balance constantly, which means they care for the game, and (if it ever comes) the second edition will be a lot better.
+The gameplay is smooth and, as said, I had plenty of fun with it, and the issues are not game-breaking.
+The developer is also working on balance constantly and expansions (there are two available), which means they care for the game.

 But I cannot forgive the high price tag.
-It comes to nearly a hundred dollars, which is in a similar category as, let’s say Mage Knight, a game directed to the most hard-core board gamers.
+It comes to nearly a hundred dollars (although, it’s often discounted), which is in a similar category as, let’s say Mage Knight, a game directed to the most hard-core of board gamers.

 I’d personally much rather go with something like Wingspan.
 Same publisher, similar in complexity but much more affordable.

 Do you like what you just read?
 Consider subscribing for more content: